 The Chesapeake Bay Watershed Implementation Plans (WIPs) are plans that detail how and when the six Chesapeake Bay states and the District of Columbia will meet pollutant allocations.
 In the Phase I and Phase II WIPs for the Chesapeake Bay TMDL, Virginia committed to a phased approach to reducing nutrients and suspended solids discharging from MS4s.
-The issuance of the 2013-2018 MS4 General Permit set forth special conditions required by all MS4 General Permit holders within the Chesapeake Bay watershed.
-In part, the special conditions require the permittee to achieve 5% of the required reductions identified in the so-called Level 2 Scoping Run from existing baseline loads by July 1, 2018.
-Baseline loads are defined as those occurring on June 20, 2009 and are computed using loading rates provided in the MS4 General Permit.
+The issuance of the 2013 - 2018 MS4 General Permit set forth special conditions required by all MS4 General Permit holders within the Chesapeake Bay watershed.
+In part, the special conditions require the permittee to achieve 5% of the required reductions identified in the Level 2 Scoping Run from existing baseline loads by July 1, 2018, 40% by July 1, 2023, and 100% by July 1, 2028.
+Baseline loads are defined as those occurring on June 20, 2009, and are computed using loading rates provided in the MS4 General Permit.
+The issuance of the Phase III 2023 - 2028 MS4 General Permit removed the requirement for reducing suspended solids discharging from MS4s.